kerry64/win32_sudo/README.md

 to make admin invisible.

-REMEMBER TO Setup Admin's password, or you won't use the tool.
+REMEMBER TO Setup Admin's password in advance, or you won't use the tool.

 Some switches are available: [_hide|_unhide|_transform|_restore]